Depression Therapy in Augusta, GA

 Chronic depression often involves feeling alone much of the time, so trying to heal in isolation can make the process incredibly difficult.
 Treatment for depression works best through connection.
 Connection with a therapist, with the deeper parts of your Self, and ideally with supportive people in your life.

-3. I’m afraid that if I allow myself to really face what’s inside of me, my relationships will change and I’ll end up alone.
+3. What if I’m afraid that allowing myself to really face what’s inside of me, will cause my relationships to change and I’ll end up alone?

 Therapy can help you understand what you actually need in relationships and how to advocate for those needs in a way that feels true to you.
 It can also support you in navigating any relationship changes that may arise and teach you how to care for yourself deeply, even if others don’t show up for you the way that you need.